GoogleCloudPlatform/healthcare-api-dicom-fuse/README.md

     server again.
-*   If you create a request (e.g. cd command in a Dataset folder) and the object does not exist in the local cache, the request will be sent to the server and a list of objects will be updated in the local cache.
+*   If you create a request (e.g. cd command in a Dataset folder) and the object does not exist in the local cache, the request will be sent to the server and object will be cached if object exist on the server.

 ## Packaging